Antibiotics alternatives for cold and flu

 If you already have a runny nose, drink lots and lots of water and get lots of sleep.

-If you already have a cold or sinus infection, I highly recommend a saltwater nasal rinse with a neti pot.
+If you already have a cold or sinus infection, we highly recommend a saltwater nasal rinse with a neti pot.

 It’s another wonderful practice that’s been around for centuries—because it works.
 Safely, effectively, and inexpensively.
 It removes mucus and irritating toxins and allergens, which reduces stuffiness and helps protect your lungs from unwanted visitors.